norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 - these innovators are achedemics and they are applying briliant ideas with not great code
 - inexperience means the wrong "shiny objects" are catching their eyes.
 Frameworks that should be focused on making the LLM interaction robust, polished, reliable, and with an excellent developer experience, are instead focused on adding API connections and providers - they are still excited about what "coding can do" and missing that the new tool is what needs focus
 - What we need is seasoned software patterns and abstractions applied to create durable frameworks. what the LLM and ML worlds need right now is a Rails, or a Django, not more piles of theory code
-- This is an opportunity for old programmers - people that understand design principals and
+- This is an opportunity for old programmers. people that understand design principals and are not excited about connecting to APIs, that can think through the entire developer experience and the lifespan of the software they are writing.
+Framework builders.

 #### why this is for old programmers
 - remember that surge of programmers that was supposed to commoditize us? the bootcamp armies, the shores teaming with legions of compsci majors?
-Well, we can thank the
+Well, the fortune that smiled on them also smiled on us.
+- By now there shou
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5MzE0MzQ0NywtMTA4NDM0NTY0MywtMT
+eyJoaXN0b3J5IjpbLTQ5MDI0NzIxNSwtMTA4NDM0NTY0MywtMT
 kyNjg2Mjg1MywxMjUxMDUyMDMzLDEwMTYxMTk0NTMsLTE5MzAz
 NjEzMSwxOTUyNTc1MDExLC00NjQyMDc2MzMsLTM0ODU0MzkxNi
 wyMjA2MDI4NCwtOTcxMDY5MjYwLDIwMzk2MDQ3MzcsNzM1MzE5